sensor1337/hashcrypt/README.md

 # HashCrypt

 HashCrypt is a simple python scrypt to generate hashes from messages using most popular hash-functions.
+HashCrypt also has functional to encrypt and decrypt message using asymmetric encryption method.